rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 The project started out as a part of the [Capstone] game but was separated as it grew in scope.
-It uses JSON files for most of its game data and resources specification, so that games can be created with very little interaction with the Rust code.
+It uses JSON files for most of its game data and resources specification so that games can be created with very little interaction with the Rust code.
 This has the benefit of making the end product very easy to modify, both for non-developers involved in the development process, and by end users.